There are a lot of vending machines selling all sorts of things in Japan.

 How do Vending Machines in Japan Work?

-The Ministry of Economy, Trade, and Industry in Japan is in charge of making rules about vending machines.
+The Ministry of Economy, Trade, and Industry in Japan is responsible for regulating vending machines.

-The ministry makes rules for the machines, including rules about safety, security, and the quality of the products.
+The ministry makes rules for the machines, including rules about safety, security, and product quality.

 The ministry also checks vending machines to make sure they follow the rules.